Skip to main content

 This understanding shifts the conversation about hormonal protocols for women who have had a hysterectomy.
 The decision to include progesterone becomes one centered on systemic wellness and long-term structural health.
 It is about honoring the biological needs of your entire body, recognizing that hormones operate in a complex, interconnected network.

 Your bones, your brain, and your nervous system all possess receptors for progesterone, and they all benefit from its presence.
 By focusing solely on the uterus, conventional medical thinking has overlooked the profound and widespread benefits of this essential hormone.
-Acknowledging progesterone’s role in is a critical piece of a more complete and personalized approach to your health, ensuring that you are supporting your body’s foundational needs for years to come.
+Acknowledging progesterone’s role in bone formation is a critical piece of a more complete and personalized approach to your health, ensuring that you are supporting your body’s foundational needs for years to come.

 The following table illustrates the distinct yet collaborative roles of estradiol and progesterone in the bone remodeling process, highlighting why both are integral to skeletal integrity.